joecritch/dev-terms/README.md

 Over-discussing a certain aspect of code which is trivial, such as code formatting. http://bikeshed.com/

+## boilerplate

+A unit of code that has been proved to be efficient and can be reused over and over without change.

 ## brownfield

 A brownfield project is project where you've got to add new features on top of an old, possibly outdated technically, codebase.
 Opposite of [greenfield](#greenfield).